 - Read, agree to, and are prepared to sign the Indemnity Agreement

-If you have an abundant backyard garden, create your own preserved goods, or bake up a storm, but you’re not quite ready to jump in as a full vendor – we have space for you, as well!
-Each market will have a Neighbor’s Corner with a limited number of seats for neighbors to come to sell their extra bounty.
-Please note that these seats are available on a first-come-first-serve basis, only open to individuals that do not have an established food business, can be reserved up to 1 week in advance of the market date, and priority will be given to Brookside Village residents.
-Neighbor’s Corner fee is $10 / month.
+If you have an abundant backyard garden, but you’re not quite ready to jump in as a full vendor – we have space for you, too!
+Each market will have a Gardener’s Corner with a limited number of seats for neighbors to come to sell their extra bounty.
+Please note that these seats are available only for the sale of produce, for individuals that do not have an established food business, and are on a first-come-first-serve basis.
+Spots can be reserved up to 1 week in advance of the market date and priority will be given to Brookside Village residents.
+Gardener’s Corner fee is $10 / month.

 State Regulations for Farmer’s Market Vendors

 There are both State and Country regulations for vending at farmer’s markets.
 Learn about state regulations on the Department of State Health Services website.